Quick Answer

 Requirements by Nationality

-- Valid US Passport (strongly recommended)
+- Valid US Passport book (recommended, required for flights)

 - Return ferry ticket